DanArmstrong124/cook-book/README.md

 My values that I had to add consist of IP, PORT, MONGO_URI & MONGO_DBNAME.

+The MONGO_URI and MONGO_DBNAME are found inside of an enviromental python file, of which contains "os.environ.setdefault" for both & The IP and PORT to ensure that I can then import it safely into my app.py without the chance of someone being able to access my data.

 I have used a .gitignore to ensure that certain files are not for public use as they may contain DB information or anything else that does not concern the public eye.

-When I need a quick preview, through GitPod I deploy my preview by typing "Python3 app.py" into the terminal and following the connection into an incognito browser after making the port public.
+When I need a quick preview for development, through GitPod I deploy my preview by typing "Python3 app.py" into the terminal and following the connection into an incognito browser after making the port public.

 ## Credits